Proof Key for Code Exchange (RFC 7636)

 6.4.
 PKCE Configuration

-If YES is selected, code_challenge request parameter is always required for authorization requests using authorization code flow.
-The default value is NO.
+If Proof Key for Code Exchange (PKCE) is enabled, the code_challenge request parameter is always required for authorization requests using authorization code flow.
+The default value is disabled.

-Select YES for better security.
+Enable Proof Key for Code Exchange (PKCE) for better security.
 It makes the authorization server reject any authorization request using the authorization code flow that is not accompanied with code_challenge request parameter.